Mattiam2/FACTS/readme.md

 EBSI FactChecker is composed of 4 FastAPI applications:

-- **EBSI**: this application simulates the EBSI Blockchain, in particular Authorisation API and Track'n'Trace API.
+- **EBSI-Sim**: this application simulates the EBSI Blockchain, in particular Authorisation API and Track'n'Trace API.
 - **FACTS-Publish**: this application allows publishers (i.e. news agencies) to register their digital content (e.g. articles, videos, social posts) on the EBSI Blockchain.
 - **FACTS-Check**: this application allows independent FactCheckers to register their assessments about the authenticity and the credibility of the